crabmusket/t3d-bones/tutorials/aiplayer_intro/README.markdown

 # AIPlayer: an introduction

-This tutorial will teach you the basics of the `AIPlayer` class, the base for non-FPS characters in Torque.
+This tutorial will teach you the basics of the `AIPlayer` class, the base for non-player characters in Torque.
-Even if you want to make side-scrolling or top-down games, `AIPlayer` is a good choice.
+If you want to make side-scrolling or top-down games, `AIPlayer` is even a good choice for your player character.
 It's slightly misnamed - it doesn't really do any AI - but it's very useful all the same.
 We'll make a simple level where you can click the ground to make an `AIPlayer` move around.